In our many years teaching non-monogamous and kinky folks how to build better relationships we’ve created a lot of useful tools. These include:

 - Whenever you pass the board and see something interesting

 Can’t remember to check your DesireMap?
 Set yourself reminders on your phone until you’re in the habit.

 It’s important to remember that your DesireMap is a (powerful) supplement to open and honest communication.
 It’s not a replacement.
 If you want to change something about your sex life you need to have a conversation with your partner(s).

 If you want more information on mismatched libidos and how to overcome them, check out this podcast episode.

-Now go put up some pins and have some mind-blowing sex.
+Now go download the pins and rules, create your board, and have some mind-blowing sex.